paragon-intelligence/agentle/docs/source/api/agent.rst

 ==========

 This page documents the API for the ``Agent`` class, which is the core building block of the Agentle framework.
+This page documentation and others in this module are a WIP.
+If you want to check the internal API, for now, I recommend going directly to the code.

 Agent Class
 ----------